chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

         ![Chocolatey Central Management Deployment Repeat Period](/assets/images/deployments/ccm-deployments-repeat-period.png)

-1. Select :heavy_plus_sign: **Add Step** to add your first Deployment step.
+1. Select :heavy_plus_sign: **Add Step** to add your first Deployment Step.

     ![Chocolatey Central Management Deployment add step button](/assets/images/deployments/ccm-deployments-add-step.png)

-1. (Optional) In the `Create New Deployment Step` modal, enter a custom name for the deployment step.
+1. (Optional) In the `Create New Deployment Step` modal, enter a custom name for the Deployment Step.

     ![Chocolatey Central Management Deployment new step modal](/assets/images/deployments/ccm-deployments-new-step-modal.png)

-1. Add the Deployment step action:
+1. Add the Deployment Step action:
-   * For _Basic_ Deployment steps, select a `Script command` from the list, a `Package name` to install, and optionally a specific package version to install or whether to allow Chocolatey to install the latest prerelease package version.  **NOTE:** It is not possible to use a space character within the `Package name` or `Package Version` textboxes, and the `Package Version` textbox must contain at least one digit.
+   * For _Basic_ Deployment Steps, select a `Script command` from the list, a `Package name` to install, and optionally a specific package version to install or whether to allow Chocolatey to install the latest prerelease package version.  **NOTE:** It is not possible to use a space character within the `Package name` or `Package Version` textboxes, and the `Package Version` textbox must contain at least one digit.

         ![Chocolatey Central Management Deployment basic step action](/assets/images/deployments/ccm-deployments-basic-step-action.png)

-    * For _Advanced_ Deployment steps (requires the _Create Privileged Deployment_ user role), click the **Advanced** button and then enter one or more PowerShell script commands.
+    * For _Advanced_ Deployment Steps (requires the _Create Privileged Deployment_ user role), click the **Advanced** button and then enter one or more PowerShell script commands.

         ![Chocolatey Central Management Deployment advanced step action](/assets/images/deployments/ccm-deployments-advanced-step-action.png)